 3. Scope Out and Optimize Your Storage Space:

 Finding a place to store your emergency food supply can be a challenge, especially if you live in a small home or apartment.
-Get creative, starting with a walk around tour of you living spaces.
-Places often overlooked are under beds, way up high in closets where you can add another shelf, and under dressers, desks and sofas.
+Get creative, starting with a walk around tour of your living spaces.
+Places often overlooked are under beds, way up high in closets where you can add another shelf, and under dressers, desks, and sofas.

 4. Stick to the Basics:

 Monitor what your family eats for a week and use that as a guideline for getting started.
 The advantage of doing this is that you will learn what your family likes so that you can shop accordingly.
 You would be surprised at how many people can’t remember what they ate yesterday let alone a week ago.
 Try to write everything down so that you don’t have to rely upon your memory.

 Keep in mind that bulk foods such as beans, rice, oatmeal, and powdered milk are staples in the survival food pantry.
 Relatively speaking, they are all (with the exception, perhaps of the milk) inexpensive.
 These are the basics, yes.
 But if you are just getting started, why not begin with the food your family eats – but only in canned form?

 Also, do not forget to store at least one gallon of water per person per day along with your emergency food supply.

 Storing food for an emergency can be challenging but it does not have to be a chore.
 Eliminate the panic of attempting to get it all done at once and the process can almost be fun and game-like.
 Searching out deals – either with coupons or at sales – can be an adventure in and of itself.
 Involve the kids by asking them for suggestions and helping them make selections that they will enjoy eating.